bahdotsh/zp/README.md

 ```
 This copies the entire output of the file.

-You can use `zp` to get a range of lines and also the first n words from the std output buffer :
+You can use get a range of lines and the first n words also from the std output buffer :
 ```
-cat sample_file.txt | zp 2
+cat sample_file.txt | zp -s 2

-cat sample_file.txt | zp 2 5
+cat sample_file.txt | zp -s 2 -e 5
 ```

 This gets the first 2 words and lines from 2 to 5 of the sample_file.txt respectively

+This will copy the contents of "myFile.txt" to the clipboard.

+The "zp" command is particularly useful for quickly copying text or data from one file to another without having to manually select and copy the text.
+This can save time and effort, especially when working with large or complex files.

 ## Install